-- Use model and/or other info to determine input parameter ranges and output variable ranges. - Read manuals for any unfamiliar equipment. - Prepare list of questions for proctors and/or professors. - Develop process router, task assignment for lab.
+- Use model and/or other info to determine input parameter ranges and output variable ranges. - Read manuals for any unfamiliar equipment. - Prepare list of questions for proctors and/or professors.
+Visit prof's as needed. - Develop process router, task assignment for lab.